Leonardium/Leonardium/README.md

 - 👋 Hi, I’m @Leonardium
 - 👀 I’m interested in ...
-Automation and communications
+Software, Embebbed systemas and communications
-- 🌱 I’m currently learning ...
-C++, Python and Javascript
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 Systems and communications projects
 - 📫 How to reach me ... leonardomem15313@gmail.com